Does Takis expire? Takis are rolled corn tortilla chips known for their intense, spicy taste.

 For those watching their sodium intake, Barnana organic chip is a good alternative.

-This is because the Himalayan Pink Sea Salt flavor is low in sodium, with just 28-gram per 1-ounce (75 mg) serving.
+This is because the Himalayan Pink Sea Salt flavor is low in sodium, with just 28 grams per 1-ounce (75 mg) serving.

 Cons: it is more expensive than other plantain chip products.